-Authors of the study noted that although typical gifts such as flowers and chocolates were mentioned, most respondents emphasised the thoughtfulness of the way the gift was presented and its meaning to them individually, rather than just being touched by the gift itself.
-For example, picking up a box of your girlfriend’s favourite chocolates from that shop she loves but can never get to is likely to be more meaningful than a box of standard chocolates from the supermarket.
+Authors of the study noted that although typical gifts such as flowers and chocolates were mentioned, most respondents emphasized the thoughtfulness of the way the gift was presented and it’s meaning to them individually, rather than just being touched by the gift itself.
+For example, picking up a box of your girlfriend’s favorite chocolates from that shop she loves but can never get to is likely to be more meaningful than a box of standard chocolates from the supermarket.

 So many people wrote that they feel appreciated when their partner makes them a cup of tea that the researchers had to give this very British gesture its own category.
 They noted that such a “high level of agreement” across over 10,000 different responses was “remarkable”.

 But the gesture most highly valued was gratitude.
 Simply thanking your partner for something they have done, whether that’s household chores, giving you a lift, childcare or any other simple task, was the most important thing for all participants of the survey, regardless of age, gender, sexuality and whether or not they were parents.

 The report details that “recognition of the time and effort required to complete the everyday, mundane tasks which underpin relationships and smooth running of a household” is overwhelmingly the most important thing anyone can do in a relationship.
 In other words, your partner does a lot of chores around the house, then letting them know how much you appreciate this might be the best place to start.